Outside the room

 Given the experience at Lady Chastity, I was fully expecting an obvious goal to the game and a good finale when we got there.
 The good news is that they delivered on that front.
 It was clear right from the start what we had to do and how we should do it.
 When we got to the end, there was a fitting finale to the experience, and the only negative was a minor technical hitch that left us feeling a little unsure about whether we’d fully finished.

 We escaped with around 43 minutes having been given a couple of clues.

 This was another fun experience from Handmade Mysteries but one that I find very hard to rate.
-Six enthusiasts in this room felt like far too many and, while I’ve played plenty of games where that would be true, here, because of the ticketing system, you’re pretty much forced to have five or six people.
+Six enthusiasts in this room felt like far too many and, while I’ve played plenty of games where that would be true, here, because of the ticketing system, you’re pretty much forced to have five or six people [Edit – this is no longer true – rooms are now private and you can book with just two people should you desire].
 In such a linear room that reduced our fun and, in particular, on the puzzle where only two people could take part, it meant that two thirds of the party were left watching on with little to do.

 For those of you who’ve played Lady Chastity, you’ll be pleased to hear that I think they’ve massively improved the puzzle side of their game – they were far more interesting and involved than in the predecessor.
 They’d retained the theatre but, while good in its own right, it disappointed me in comparison to the first outing.

 Overall, it was a fun experience and perfect for a night out with friends, but there were just a few too many areas that left me feeling a bit frustrated for me to be raving about this game.

 The Depot looked like it had a decent selection of food – pizzas, steaks, burgers and more but, for various reasons, we headed over to Wahaca in Islington which was, as ever, excellent.